ThatGenericName/VTOL-VR-Freeplay-Toolkit/README.md

 ## Future planned features

-Will get around to these when I get around to them.
+Will get around to these when I get around to them, in no particular order.

+Adding the Magic Pockets information to SMS page.

+Configurable per Munition reload counts
+* IE, AIM-120s get 10 reloads while Mk 83s have 5.

+Adding fuel burn modification to teammates and enemies

+Adding Magic Pockets to allies and enemies.

+Adding Magic Pocket info for countermeasures.

 ## Quirks and Known Bugs